Kitty Lunn: Teaching

-Lunn teaches dance classes for people with disabilities in which students are taught to work within their individual limitations and "dance in the body [they] have."
-She differentiates her classes from the practice of dance therapy, intending them instead to provide a rigorous classical ballet education to people whose bodies move differently than the typical dancer's.
+Lunn taught dance classes for people with disabilities in which students were taught to work within their individual limitations and "dance in the body [they] have."
+She differentiated her classes from the practice of dance therapy, intending them instead to provide a rigorous classical ballet education to people whose bodies move differently than the typical dancer's.
 Lunn's mission is to develop and instill professional standards and techniques in dancers who might otherwise not be subject to the same expectations as their non-disabled counterparts.
-She also provides training for dance teachers so that higher-level dancers with disabilities can have the opportunity to join mainstream classes.
+She also provided training for dance teachers so that higher-level dancers with disabilities could have the opportunity to join mainstream classes.

 Activism

-Kitty Lunn served on the Performers with Disabilities committees for both Actor's Equity Association and SAG-AFTRA, leading negotiations for better industry compliance with the Americans with Disabilities Act as well as a broader inclusion of performers with disabilities within definitions of nontraditional casting.
-She received the 2004 Rosetta LeNoire award, presented by Actor's Equity in recognition of her "contributions toward increasing diversity and nontraditional casting in theatre."
+Lunn served on the Performers with Disabilities committees for both Actor's Equity Association and SAG-AFTRA, leading negotiations for better industry compliance with the Americans with Disabilities Act as well as a broader inclusion of performers with disabilities within definitions of nontraditional casting.
+She received the 2004 Rosetta LeNoire award, presented by Actor's Equity in recognition of her "contributions toward increasing diversity and nontraditional casting in theatre".

+Personal life and death

+Lunn was married to the actor and news anchor Andrew Macmillan, who died in 2016, and had a stepson.
+She died from cardiovascular disease in Manhattan, New York, on August 25, 2026, at the age of 76.